sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 ##### gene_list_path:
 gene lists to only calculate correlations for (instead of doing all genes), if not using a specific set, should be nan.
 If you want to use the same gene set for each celltype, supply one file.
 If you want a different geneset for each cell type, supply files in the same order as you supplied the respective celltypes the gene sets are for

+##### skip_filter:
+skip the filtering step that only keeps samples that are present in the genotype data (smf) and the PC data (qtl_celltype).
+If setting this option to 1, the values of the qtl and smf related parameters will not be used.

 #### running the correlation pipeline with a job scheduler
 In its current state, this pipeline runs the correlation calculation on the machine where the pipeline is started.
 As such, it is recommended to do this on a machine where you have compute available.
 The pipeline will also take a while, depending on the size of the dataset.
 As such it is also recommended to do this in a way where you can disconnect and reconnect without the pipeline stopping, such as sattach, screen on tmux.
 Here is an example using screen and SLURM: